BIRTH ANNOUNCEMENTS:

 1924 Tony Boeckel

-Car accident in San Diego.
+The Braves (and, previously, Pittsburgh) third baseman died in a car accident in San Diego.
 NationalPastime.com suggests that he was the first ballplayer to die in a car.
-Bob Meusel was in the car, too, but was not injured.
+Bob Meusel and driver Bob Albright, a theatrical agent, were in the car, too, but neither Bob was seriously injured.

 1938 Lee Tannehill